 Due to its proximity to Khaosan Road, Wat Chana Songkhram is a popular temple that attracts tourists and locals alike.
 It may be hard to spot if you aren’t looking for it: its discreet appearance is tucked away behind a tree-lined courtyard.

 The grounds were initially used as a monastery before being converted into a temple by King Rama II.
-Inside the main mediation room, you’ll find beautiful paintings and murals depicting the life of Buddha.
+Inside the main meditation room, you’ll find beautiful paintings and murals depicting the life of Buddha.
 In the center, you’ll find the main golden Buddha statue, along with many other smaller statues surrounding it.

 As one of the hidden gems in Bangkok, Wat Chana Songkhram is far less crowded compared to many other temples and attractions in the city.
 If you’re looking for a tranquil hideout to learn more about Thai culture and Buddhism, make sure to spend an afternoon in the peaceful Wat Chana Songkhram.